• Home

 What is constipation?

 Constipation can be defined as an abnormal accumulation of feces resulting in difficult bowel movements.
 This may result in reduced frequency or absence of defecation.
-The feces are retained in the large intestine or colon.
+The feces are retained in the large intestine, or colon.
 Since one of the functions of the colon is water absorption, the retained feces become hard and dry, which makes fecal passage even more difficult.

 Constipated cats strain in an attempt to defecate resulting in abdominal pain.
 Some constipated cats may pass small amounts of liquid feces or blood.
 They will often vomit during and/or after straining to defecate, whether or not feces are produced.
 They will also often lose their appetite and/or become lethargic when they are constipated.

 Many constipated cats will defecate outside the box and often it is unintentional.
 They may start out in the litter box trying to defecate but little or nothing comes out until they start to walk away.
 The physical activity of walking helps some feces fall out to the ground.
-Alternatively, they may defecate wherever they are if they get the urge, which can be very frequently since their colon is so full and a litter box may be too far away.
+Alternatively, they may defecate wherever they are if they get the urge, which can be frequently since their colon is so full and a litter box may be too far away.
 Finally, they may start to associate the pain of straining and difficult defecation with the litter box and develop an aversion to using it because of that.

 Painful cats, just like people, may act in ways we would refer to as cranky, easily agitated, or aggressive towards people, especially children, and/or other animals.
 Pain or discomfort from any source often causes cats to act out of their ordinary routine.
 They may hide, be less social, have different eating habits, and/or different elimination habits as described above.
 Sick or painful cats are not being spiteful or acting out of anger, just out of distress.
 It is their natural instinct to behave this way.
 In the wild, a painful or sick cat is a weak cat and a weak cat is a potential victim.
 Changing their normal routine and/or demeanor may ward off a potential predator.
-So you see, what seems abnormal to the untrained human eye is actually normal to the feline survival instinct.
+As a result, what seems abnormal to the untrained human eye is actually normal to the feline survival instinct.

 What causes constipation?